 Ready To Make A Change In Your Baby’s Sleep?

-Believe me, I know – I know what it’s like to feel guilty that your baby won’t sleep, and to feel like it’s your fault.
-I spent countless, bleary-eyed hours trying (and failing!) to get my oldest son to sleep, and wondering what on earth I was doing wrong.
-But I also know what it’s like to make a change, to do the hard work of helping baby learn to fall asleep, and then to enjoy the “fruits” of that work – peaceful nights filled with sleep!
+Believe me, I know!
+I know what it’s like to feel guilty that your baby won’t sleep, and to feel like it’s your fault.
+I spent countless, bleary-eyed hours trying (and failing!) to get my oldest son to sleep.
+Spent countless hours wondering what on earth I was doing wrong.
+But I also know what it’s like to make a change, to do the hard work of helping baby learn to fall asleep, and then to enjoy the “fruits” of that work… Peaceful nights filled with sleep!

 That’s my story.
 And it’s why I’m here.
 It’s why I created The Baby Sleep Site®, and it’s why I have continued, year after year, to devote myself to helping exhausted parents around the world.
 It’s why I want to help YOU.

 When I created The Baby Sleep Site®, I didn’t want to offer one-size-fits all help.
-I knew I wanted to create customized, personalized plans for families, that would take into account each family’s unique situations and individualized parenting styles.
-That’s why I created my personalized consultation packages – I wanted parents to be able to connect one-on-one with a trained consultant, who would answer their questions and create a customized sleep solution.
+I knew I wanted to create customized, personalized plans for families.
+I wanted to take into account each family’s unique situations and individualized parenting styles.
+That’s why I created my personalized consultation packages!
+I wanted parents to be able to connect one-on-one.
+I wanted to answer ALL of their questions and create a customized sleep solution.
 These personalized consultations are perfect for families who are tired of trying to go it alone, and who are ready to get a personalized sleep solution that will work.
 Check out our sleep support consultation packages.

 I want to end with a reminder.
-Know this – you are not doing anything “wrong”.
-You have not “failed”.
+Know this.
+You are not doing anything “wrong.”
+You have not “failed.
 By deciding to get help for your baby’s sleep, you are not admitting fault.
-In fact, just the opposite is true – by seeking help, you are demonstrating that you are a loving and concerned parent who is willing to do whatever it takes to help your baby get the rest she needs.
+In fact, just the opposite is true.
+By seeking help, you are demonstrating that you are a loving and concerned parent.
+You’re showing that you’re willing to do whatever it takes to help your baby get the rest she needs.
 And, in my book, that makes you one fantastic parent indeed!